Axiom-Cloud-Inc/.github/.github/ISSUE_TEMPLATE/tech-debt.md

 - Summary: *Please include a one-sentence summary*
 - Contacts: *Who needs to be in the loop on this?*
 - Priority: *Is this bug blocking you?
 What is its relative priority?
 Is there a hard deadline?*
+- Origin: *When did this originate?
+How long has it been a problem?*

 **Problem**
 Please describe the problem with the current software.
 Include when you expect this to break/harm our software.